The software product development industry is growing year over year. In fact, according to a report published by Gartner in late...

 Requirements & Market Analysis

 Market research is the first and single most important step in the enterprise application development process.
-When you come up with an idea for a service or product, you must make sure that it responds to a genuine user need and/or fills a market niche.
+When you develop an idea for a service or product, you must make sure that it responds to a genuine user need and/or fills a market niche.
 So, what can you do to ensure that the idea is feasible?
 Let’s take a look at two scenarios.

 Custom enterprise applications are a specific type of software.
-Nowhere like here, we have to focus on solving specific problems of the company and improving complex processes.
-Therefore, it is crucial here to understand how the company works, its challenges, and its goals.
-It is also very important to create such software that will actually be used with pleasure by the employees and will increase the efficiency of their work.
+Nowhere like here, we have to focus on solving the company’s specific problems and improving complex processes.
+Therefore, it is crucial to understand how the company works, its challenges, and its goals.
+It is also essential to create such software that will actually be used with pleasure by the employees and increase their work efficiency.
 Therefore, in addition to advanced algorithms, we pay great attention to user experience.
 COO, ASPER BROTHERS

 Scenario 1: Internal enterprise software